Esri/arcgis-maps-sdk-java-samples/scene/realistic-light-and-shadows/README.md

-# Realistic lighting and shadows
+# Realistic Lighting and Shadows

-Show realistic lighting and shadows for a given time of day.
+Show realistic lighting and shadows for the time of day.

 ![Image of realistic lighting and shadows](RealisticLightingAndShadows.png)